It Happened in Athens

-It Happened in Athens is a 1962 American-Greek romance comedy-drama film released by 20th Century-Fox.
+It Happened in Athens is a 1962 American sports comedy-drama film released by 20th Century-Fox.
 It is directed by Andrew Marton and features Jayne Mansfield, newcomer Trax Colton, Maria Xénia, Nico Minardos, Roger Browne in his debut, and Olympic champion Bob Mathias.

 Plot

-In 1896 it is announced the Olympic Games will be revived and played in Athens.
+In 1896, it is announced the Olympic Games will be revived and played in Athens.
 Young shepherd, Spiridon Loues (Colton, in a fictionalized but sometimes accurate portrayal of water-carrier Spyridon Louis), decides to enter the 26-mile marathon.
 Once in Athens he meets Christina Gratsos (Kalogeropoulou) a young woman from his hometown who is now the personal maid to Greece's most famous actress, Eleni Costa (Mansfield).
 Eleni's lover, Lt.
 Alexi Vinardos (Minardos), is a powerful man in Greece and a respected runner.
 Though Spiridon arrived after the entry date, his persistence and athletic prowess so impress the Olympic officials and Coach Graham (Mathias), that he is admitted to compete in the race.

 To promote herself, Eleni announces she'll marry the winner of the marathon, having faith that it will be her beloved Vinardos.
 Her proposal is heavily promoted in the press.
 However upon meeting Spiridon, Eleni pursues him romantically.
 Spiridon stays true to Christina, and tries to assuage her fear of being deserted for Eleni.

 After starting the race in dead last, and accompanied most of the way by his small dog, Spiridon wins the race.
 Eleni has a change of heart and tells Spiridon to find Christina and marry her, stating "...she's your girl, not me".
 Spiridon tries to run to find Christina, but faints.
 He is revived two hours later and initially believes everything has been a dream.
 Christina finds Spiridon as he returns to the finishing line to remember his glory, and they share a kiss.